Milan Design Week 22: Signs Of A Recovery

 But the first question that jumps to our mind is: how can huge events be sustainable?

-And what does it mean to sell sustainability when there is no factual guarantee?
-Or any clear regulation?
+What does it really mean to sell sustainability when there are no factual guarantees or clear regulations in place?